Support for Learning

 Selected Provision

-Using transition data and information on entry and progression through school, there will be selected interventions for those students who might require additional support outside of the mainstream classroom.
+Using transition data and information on entry and progression through school, there are selected interventions for those students who might require additional support outside of the mainstream classroom.
 This approach includes EAL students and In Year Fair Access (IYFA) students.
 The intervention selected will depend on the additional need of the student and could be short or long term.
 Examples include:

-• Early reading interventions
+• Early reading interventions (e.g. Fresh Start Phonics, Lexia etc)

 • Key worker